matthewdias/kitsu-slack/README.md

 #### Privacy Policy

-Your Slack email is never read.
-The user info permission allows the app to find your Slack user id from your @username.

 Your Kitsu credentials are not stored.
 They are exchanged for a key which is stored in a private database which is used to make authenticated requests to the Kitsu API on your behalf.